ACC Home Page

 Purpose and Goals of the Collection

 Austin Community College District Library Services (ACC LS) develops a materials collection to provide the educational resources necessary to support the mission of the Austin Community College District (ACC).
 The primary focus of this collection is curriculum support for ACC’s programs and Areas of Study.
-Faculty librarians select materials in all appropriate formats to meet the informational or research needs of college students enrolled in, and classroom faculty teaching, the instructional programs of the College.
+Faculty librarians select materials in all appropriate formats to meet the informational or research needs of college students enrolled in, and instructional faculty teaching, the instructional programs of the College.
 ACC LS supports to a lesser extent, and as space and funding allow, college-level subjects that are taught, but in which no degree or certificate is offered.

 Materials are acquired in all subjects and formats to support the unique cultures and identities of our students and community.
 This means: including underrepresented voices and perspectives; providing content in all subjects by many and various authors and creators; representing the community the library serves; and providing real-world, workplace support that relates to student demographics, particularly in careers related to ACC Areas of Study.